cerner/fhir.cerner.com/content/authorization/authorization-specification.md

-The FHIR<sup>®</sup> resource server __MUST__ allow a user access to their own user resource when receiving any access token that represents approved access to the profile scope.
+The FHIR<sup>®</sup> resource server __MUST__ allow a user access to their own user resource when receiving any access token that represents approved access to the fhirUser scope.

 <a id="discovery"></a>